NOEL86/blog-gatsby-graphql/src/pages/11-2019-2/index.md

 author: "John Smith"
 ---

-This is my very first blog post in Gatsby
+This is my very second blog post in Gatsby